-where in the last formula, we again assume that $n$ is odd. \end{definition} The well-definedness of the traces in Definitions \ref{DefinitionIdempotentPairing} is verified {by a hands-on approach in Section \ref{sec:WellDefinedPairings}.
+where in the last formula, we again assume that $n$ is odd. \end{definition} The well-definedness of the traces in Definitions \ref{DefinitionIdempotentPairing} is verified by a hands-on approach in Section \ref{sec:WellDefinedPairings}.
 Alternatively, it also follows from a more abstract analysis of the pairings in Section \ref{SectionCyclicHomology}.

 \begin{remark} More generally, one may use a collection $\chi_1, \dots, \chi_n$ of coarsely transverse switch functions in the definition of the Kubo pairing.
-However, we will see below (Lemma \ref{LemSwitchToHalfSpace}) that one may always replace the $\chi_i$ with the indicator functions of their support (thus obtaining a coarsely transverse collection of half spaces) without changing the corresponding Kubo pairing.
-Because of this, we will mostly work with half spaces $X_1,\ldots, X_n$ to simplify the presentation. \end{remark}
+However, we will see below (Lemma~\ref{LemSwitchToHalfSpace}) that one may always replace the $\chi_i$ with the indicator functions of their support (thus obtaining a coarsely transverse collection of half-spaces) without changing the corresponding Kubo pairing.
+Because of this, we will mostly work with half-spaces $X_1,\ldots, X_n$ to simplify the presentation. \end{remark}